Security Status

 Earthquake

 Mongolia is located in an active seismic zone.
 Most earthquakes are centred in the mountainous west of the country and there is a high risk in the capital Ulaanbaatar.
-If you're travelling to or living in Mongolia, make sure you note down the address and telephone number of the Embassy of Ireland in Beijing, China, for use in the event of an emergency.
-Download our Travelwise App and set an alert for Mongolia to receive notifications of any updates to our travel advice.
+If you're travelling to or living in Mongolia, make sure you note the contact details of the Irish Embassy in Beijing, China, for use in the event of an emergency.
+Follow the Embassy in Beijing on Twitter@IrlEmbChina to ensure access to relevant updates and alerts.

 Flooding